-A passport and visa are required to enter Zambia.
-Passports must be valid for at least six months upon arrival and have at least two blank pages upon each entry.
+A passport is required to enter Zambia.
+Passports must be valid for at least six months upon arrival and have at least three blank pages upon each entry.
 Travelers transiting other countries on the way to Zambia, particularly South Africa, should refer to their Country Information pages for additional blank page requirements.
 U.S. Passport holders do not require a visa to visit Zambia.

 Departure Tax/Security Charge: U.S. citizens must pay an airport departure tax in local currency.
 This tax is included in the cost of international flight tickets.
-For domestic flights, passengers pay a nominal charge in Zambian kwacha prior to entering the departure hall.
-A nominal security charge payable in Zambian kwacha is collected from all departing passengers.
+For domestic flights, passengers pay a nominal charge in Zambian kwacha prior to entering the departure hall, only for chartered flights.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Zambia.

 Political activity, especially during national and local elections, can lead to civil unrest and low-level violence.
 Spontaneous demonstrations occasionally occur and are often exacerbated by police action.
 Even demonstrations intended to be peaceful can quickly turn confrontational and escalate into violence.
 To stay safe, you should:

 Border Areas: Travelers should not drive off-road or in remote areas near the borders with the Democratic Republic of the Congo (DRC) and Angola because of the danger of undetected land mines and unexploded ordnance.
 If you must travel to these areas, you should drive in convoys and carry satellite telephones.
-The DRC border area is plagued with ongoing unrest and an armed criminal element.
-See the Country Specific Information for the DRC and Angola for additional information.
+Parts of the DRC border area can be plagued with unrest and/or armed criminal elements.
+See the Country Information pages for the DRC and Angola for additional information.

 Victims of Crime: